MarRac15/mqtt_agent/README.md

     Warning: be careful to check if your environment variables names look exactly like this.

-6. If you're using SSL for connection with Kafka (as I am), then create /cert folder in the root directory of the project and add there your cert.pem and key.pem files.
+6. **If you're using SSL for connection with Kafka** (as I am), then create /certs folder in the root directory of the project and add there your cert.pem and key.pem files.

 7. Compile main.py file in order to start the agent.